accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md

 - Scroll down until you get to the `Download` section
 - Click on `JSON_Formatter-1.1.safariextz`
 - Once the download is finished, just run the file and it should install itself.
-- Now when you checkout a URL that produces JSON, it will be nicely displayed
+- Now you can visit a URL that produces JSON and it will be nicely displayed

 ```json
 http://api.openweathermap.org/data/2.5/weather?q=London,uk